RamiAlkhateeb/YellowCards/README.md

 - Install > go get github.com/vanng822/go-premailer/premailer \
   this will allow me to use css and convert it to a format good to mail service
 - Install > go get github.com/xhit/go-simple-mail/v2
+- After writing the code of mail.go, will create a folder within mail-service called templates
+- Inside templates folder will create file mail.html.gohtml, and mail.plain.gohtml